Accounting is the language of business. It gives managers, investors and governments the information they need to make financially-sound decisions.

 Accredited by a number of professional bodies, this academically challenging and vocationally relevant degree is an ideal stepping stone into careers in accountancy and management.

-This course is available as a four-year degree including a year in industry: Accounting, Business Finance and Management (with a year in industry) (BSc)
+This course is available as a three-year degree, without a year in industry: Accounting, Business Finance and Management (BSc).

 This degree is professionally accredited by the Institute of Chartered Accountants in England and Wales (ICAEW) and the Chartered Institute of Management Accountants (CIMA).